 Is a Breast Cancer Clinical Trial Right for You?

-- Your treatment costs may be decreased, since many of the tests and physician visits that are directly related to the clinical trial are paid for by the company or agency sponsoring the study.
-Be sure to discuss treatment costs with the doctors and nurses conducting the clinical trial.
+Your treatment costs may be less, since many of the tests and doctor visits that are directly related to the clinical trial are paid for by the company or agency sponsoring the study.
+Be sure to discuss treatment costs with the doctors and nurses running the clinical trial.

-- All of the risks and side effects of the new treatment usually are not known at the beginning of the clinical trial.
-There may be unknown side effects, as well as hoped-for benefits.
-It's important to note that most treatments have potential side effects.
+Usually, not all of the risks and side effects of the new treatment are known at the beginning of the clinical trial.
+Most treatments have potential side effects.
 Patients are informed of any known possible side effects before they join a clinical trial.
 They're also informed of any "new" side effects that have become known while they are participating in the trial.

-- If you participate in a randomized clinical trial, you may not receive the new treatment being studied.
-Many breast cancer clinical trials compare a new treatment along with current therapy versus the current therapy alone.
-Participants are randomly assigned to one or the other group.
+If you participate, you may not receive the new treatment being studied.
+Many breastcancer clinical trials combine a new treatment with a current one, and compare that combination to the current treatment alone.
+Participants are randomly assigned to receive either the new combination or the usual treatment.
 This will be explained to you before you decide to take part.

-- Insurers do not always cover all of the costs associated with taking part in a clinical trial.
-Be sure to talk to your insurance provider before you decide to participate.
+Insurers don't always cover all of the costs associated with taking part in a clinical trial.
+Talk to your insurance provider before you decide to participate.

 There may be inconveniences, such as more frequent testing, more time at the doctor's office, and travel commitments.

 Is It Safe to Be Part of a Study?

 All breast cancer patients face a new world of medical terms and procedures.
 Fears and myths of "experimentation" or "being a guinea pig" are common concerns.
 Understanding what's involved may help you feel better about it.